upcliujie/mesa/docs/faq.rst

 for details.

 Mesa uses a 16-bit depth buffer by default which is smaller and faster to clear than a 32-bit buffer but not as accurate.
-If you need a deeper you can modify the parameters to ``glXChooseVisual`` in your code.
+If you need a deeper one you can modify the parameters to ``glXChooseVisual`` in your code.

 3.3 Why Isn't depth buffering working at all?